 The alcohol content of a wine is basically the quantity of ethyl alcohol in a wine.
 You will be able to taste the content; typically wine with low alcohol content will taste sweeter.

 The body describes the weight of the wine, for instance is it light or heavy, soft or firm, sweet or dry?

-Wineware hope we have encouraged you to give wine tasting a go!
-Wine tasting is a fantastic opportunity to improve your wine knowledge and whether it is a social activity, or a qualification you are undertaking, remember to have fun.
-When it comes down to it wine tasting is an individual experience, as you are finding out what tickles and tantalises your taste buds.
+Wineware hope we have encouraged you to give tasting a go!
+Wine tasting is a fantastic opportunity to improve your knowledge and whether it is a social activity, or a qualification you are undertaking, remember to have fun.
+When it comes down to it tasting is an individual experience, as you are finding out what tickles and tantalises your taste buds.
 Remember, we all have individual tastes and preferences.
-Have fun trying new varieties of wine and try to be open-minded, this way you will discover a whole new world of wines (literally).
+Have fun trying new varieties and try to be open-minded, this way you will discover a whole new world of wines (literally).

 If you require any further advice or guidance on wine tasting, please do not hesitate to contact Wineware.